justin-austria/PunchOut/README.md

 - Little Mac's four moves and animation (Left and right jab, left and right dodge)
 - Opponent's moves and animation (Fixed pattern of left and right jabs fired of at set intervals that must be dodged)
-- Timer that displays remaining time until end of bout.
+- Player and opponent health meters and win/loss after depletion.
-- Player and opponent health meters and knockdown after depletion.
+- Energy meter that depletes on punch and restores on successful dodge.
-- Player chance to get up after knockdown and referee count animation.
+- Round start / opponent intro animation.

 ### Wireframes